Marc Howard (news anchor)

-Marc Howard (born February 13, 1937) is a retired longtime Philadelphia news anchor.
+Marc Howard (born February 13, 1937) is a retired American news anchor based in Philadelphia.
 He last anchored at KYW-TV beginning in 2003 when he fronted the late newscasts, but soon only anchored the 4 p.m. news.

 Howard's television career began at WFMJ-TV in Youngstown, Ohio.
 One of Howard's duties was hosting a late afternoon movie program called Showtime.
 While the program initially followed a mainstream movie format, during the Monster Craze of the 1960s, the program almost exclusively featured horror and sci-fi movies Monday through Friday.
 As host, Howard did not appear as a horror host character but as himself.
 He moved to New York City in 1967 as one of the original members of WNEW-TV's Ten O'Clock News team.
 After a brief reporting stint at WPRI-TV in Providence, Rhode Island, Howard returned to New York as a reporter for WPIX in 1968, staying there until 1970 when he took a job as press secretary to Howard J. Samuels during his unsuccessful run for Governor of New York; he later returned to WPIX as a political reporter.

 Howard moved to Hartford, Connecticut, to work for WFSB as a reporter and weekend anchor, and then arrived in Philadelphia in 1977 to become the 5:30 p.m. co-anchor of WPVI's Action News; the newscast would expand to an hour in 1981.
-Howard would work at Action News alongside the Jim O'Brien and later forming a long-running partnership with Lisa Thomas-Laury beginning in 1983.
+Howard would work at Action News alongside Jim O'Brien and later forming a long-running partnership with Lisa Thomas-Laury beginning in 1983.

 In late 2002, he left after being hired at KYW-TV to replace Larry Kane on the 11 P.M. newscast.
 In addition to his anchoring duties, Howard also hosted the locally produced public affairs program Newsmakers, which focuses on a variety of political issues, both local and national, and airs on KYW-TV on Sunday mornings.